logicmonitor/lm_ruby/README.md

 # lm_ruby
-LogicMonitor is a cloud-based, full stack, IT infrastructure monitoring solution that allows you to manage your infrastructure from the cloud. *Lm_ruby* contains a set of stand-alone scripts which can be used to manage your LogicMonitor account programmatically.
+LogicMonitor is a cloud-based, full stack, IT infrastructure monitoring solution that allows you to manage your infrastructure from the cloud. *lm_ruby* contains a set of stand-alone scripts which can be used to manage your LogicMonitor account programmatically.
 These scripts are intended to be functional examples of interaction with the LogicMonitor API in ruby.

 ##Prerequisites
 In order to use these scripts there are a few things you will need.
 - Access to a LogicMonitor account
 - Sufficient permissions to perform the desired action
 - A ruby run time environment (Ruby version 1.9.3 or later)
+    - ruby can be installed from [here](https://www.ruby-lang.org/en/installation/)

 ##Overview
-This repository is not a complete set of scripts required to fully manage your LogicMonitor account, nor does it cover the full extend of the LogicMonitor API.
+This repository is not a complete set of scripts required to fully manage your LogicMonitor account, nor does it cover the full extent of the LogicMonitor API.
 Here's what we have so far.

-####Upcoming features
-- For bulk addition of hosts, the ability to create host groups to an arbitrary depth as part of the addition.
--

-####Platform specific tools
+####Platform Specific Tools
 The following scripts are for managing specific types of devices.

 **Linux collector management:**
 - add_collector
 - remove_collector

-####Platform agnostic tools
+####Platform Independent Tools
-**Host management:**
+**Host Management:**
 - add_host
 - remove_host
 - sdt_host
+- bulk_add_hosts
+- bulk_update_hosts
+- bulk_export_hosts

+**Host Group Management:**
-- mass_upload_hosts
+- bulk_add_hostgroups

 **Alert management:**
 - get_count_alerts